 So it’s essential that your pilates treatment is adapted specifically for you by a practitioner who firstly understands the nature of your musculoskeletal condition, and who can then select and apply the correct exercises that will aid recovery or that will help you to manage your condition.

 That’s why we have developed our innovative and unique clinically-modified form of exercise that is tailored for you and designed to address your specific issues.
 It’s not mat-work.
 You’ll learn how to use our specialist equipment which provides support and stability as you carry out the exercises, whether you’re the 69 year old who’s just had a hip replacement, or the 27 year old training for the next triathlon.

 Applied Pilates incorporates up to date principles of spinal/joint rehabilitation and exercise science.
 It offers preparatory exercises and modifications to cater for different abilities, conditions and levels of fitness, and is one of the safest and most effective pilates-based exercise methods.

 Before starting any exercise with us you will be individually assessed so that we can complete a postural, bio-mechanical and movement assessment.
-You will be introduced to our principles for safe and effective exercise, and your personal programme, specific to your needs will be developed and adjusted over a series of sessions.
+You will be introduced to our principles for safe and effective exercise, and your personal exercise programme, specific to your needs will be developed.
+We keep records of the exercise routine that we prescribe for you and of the adjustments that we make as you progress over a series of sessions.

-Even in a small group session our focus is never on a group workout – you won’t find any choreographed classes here.
-This is all about the right exercises for each individual and we prioritise bio-mechanical stability over variety of movements and exercises.
-So whether you choose a 1:1 or a small group, you will always maintain your own individual programme, working at your own pace towards your own objectives.
-And to ensure that you get the personal attention you require there are no more than 6 clients per small group.
+Our focus is never on a group workout – you won’t find any choreographed classes or group fitness routines here.
+This is all about the right exercises for each individual and we prioritise bio-mechanical stability over variety.
+So whether you choose a one to one or a semi-private session, you will always maintain your own individual programme, working at your own pace towards your own objectives.

 We will also work with your Consultant, Physiotherapist, Osteopath to complement and progress your rehabilitation process.